gitlabhq/gitlabhq/doc/user/project/deploy_boards.md

 The [kubernetes-deploy][kube-deploy] project is used to simplify the deployment process to Kubernetes by providing intelligent `build`, `deploy` and `destroy` commands which you can use in your `.gitlab-ci.yml` as-is.
+It uses Heroku'ish build packs to do some of the work, plus some of GitLab's own tools to package it all up.
 For your convenience, a [Docker image][kube-image] is also provided.

 ---